shreyasrox2326/GDSC-6th-April/README.md

 requires user input 1,2,3,4,or 5.
 higher input = higher resolution (doubled)

-the rpg here is that you are a 19th century physicist and mathematician and you are watching a computer plot your equation for an orbital / implement game theory
+the rpg here is that you are a 19th century physicist and mathematician and you are watching a computer plot your equation for an orbital / implement game theory and that makes you so happy and you go on to get the nobel prize in science and/or the field medal and then the story ends.

 you might need to install mapplotlib if not already installed